 Why volunteer with IVHQ?

 IVHQ is a pioneer of affordable and sustainable volunteer travel.
-Operating in more than 50 destinations across Africa, Asia, Central America, South America, Europe, the Caribbean, the Middle East and the Pacific.
+Operating in more than 40 countries across Africa, Asia, Central America, South America, Europe, the Caribbean, the Middle East and the Pacific.
 IVHQ enables volunteers to make meaningful contributions to community projects in the areas of education, construction and renovation, childcare, conservation, wildlife and animal care, community development and social enterprise.

 You’ll be accommodated in a volunteer house with like-minded, impact-focused travellers from around the world.